vaibhavrao/classic-arcade-game/README.md

 Green Gem - 200 points
 Orange Gem - 300 points

-Collisiong with any of the other trophies (like Heart, Key or Star) increases the number of lives by 1.
+Collision with any of the other trophies (like Heart, Key or Star) increases the number of lives by 1.

 ### How to play